 The Gatlinburg Trail is one of the most unique trails in the Great Smoky Mountain National Park.
 It’s one of only two trails that will allow both bicycles and dogs, in other words.
 The other trail that allows this is Oconaluftee River Trail (on the North Carolina side).
 So, You certainly wouldn't want to miss out on this, whether you live in Gatlinburg or you’re just visiting.

-There are plenty of reasons to visit Gatlinburg: you might have a family reunion, a vacation with your friends or family, or even a wedding to attend!
+There are plenty of reasons to visit Gatlinburg: you might have a family reunion, a vacation with your family or friends, or even a wedding to attend!
 So while you’re there, check out the Gatlinburg Trail.
-It’s dog friendly and one of the nicest places you’ll find to walk.
+It’s pet friendly and one of the nicest places you’ll find to walk.

 It heads straight up to the park boundary, to the outer part of Gatlinburg, Tennessee.
 You can walk, run, or bike right out of Gatlinburg into the country’s most visited national park.